weakhoes/ExLoader-UI-Remade/README.md

 Important Notices And Announcements
 ------------------------------------------------------------------------------------------------------------
-- Application Is Not Finished More Updates Will Come So Star Or Watch This Project
+- Application Is Not Finished More Updates Will Come

 - ExLoader Remade By KryptoOnFunDip#2800